(5): RE:IS THE NORTH A LIP?

 Bayero University, Kano

 With all sense of modesty, I can proclaim that I belong to a generation of Muslim activists that were intellectually nurtured and brought up, and are still being influenced in a number of ways by, among other things, the brilliant weekly write-ups and commentaries of the likes of Mallam Adamu Adamu.
 In fact, Mallam Adamu stands out quite prominently among them.
 Having grown up and had my primary education in a village in the late sixties through the seventies, and even while at the teachers’ college in the early eighties I was never used to reading, not to talk of appreciating the value of newspapers.
 I got introduced to reading them when I set my foot in Bayero University Kano, as a student in the mid-eighties.
-And once initiated, I immediately got hooked up to Mallam Ibrahim Sulaiman’s Column and Mallam Adamu’s DEFINITIONS-IN-HUMOUR, both in the Sunday New Nigerian.
-As it were, the latter was essentially most of the time politically satirical with some blend of sarcasm.
-It was a unique kind of social criticism, one may further say, which was full of rare insight, appeal and humour all of which would wholesomely engage its readers, and then at the end of it all, leave them excitedly inspired, conscientized and sensitized.
-What perhaps, may further demonstrate not just merely our unrelenting admiration for, but also secret discipleship to, Mallam Adamu and his generation of writers, the Muhammad Harunas and co., was our following to them from the NEW NIGERIAN to CITIZEN then to SENTINEL and finally now in the Daily Trust Columns.
+Once initiated, I immediately got hooked up to Mallam Ibrahim Sulaiman’s Column and Mallam Adamu’s DEFINITIONS-IN-HUMOUR, both in the Sunday New Nigerian.
+As it were, the latter was essentially, most of the time, politically satirical with some blend of sarcasm.
+It was a unique kind of social criticism, one may further say, which was full of rare insight, appeal and humour, all of which would wholesomely engage its readers, and then at the end of it all, leave them excitedly inspired, conscientized and sensitised.
+What, perhaps, may further demonstrate not just merely our unrelenting admiration for, but also secret discipleship to, Mallam Adamu and his generation of writers, the Muhammad Harunas and co., was our following to them from the NEW NIGERIAN to CITIZEN then to SENTINEL and finally now in the Daily Trust Columns.
 Sometimes, if it became obvious that one would miss the Daily Trust editions for a particular week, at least, necessary arrangements and even sacrifices are made to ensure obtaining that of Friday, just to read Mallam Adamu Adamu.
 The knowledge, information, and several other benefits one derives from his Friday Column are really immense and invaluable.
 Usually, the brilliance, erudition, lucidity, proficiency, adeptness, articulation, candour and force that are deployed in his writings all combine to give Mallam Adamu’s Column a unique appeal and attraction.

 The assertions above are sincere expressions of my feelings, impressions and dispositions towards Mallam Adamu’s writings.
-I have no reasons to flatter him.
+I have no reason to flatter him.
 In fact, only the Lilliputian can be flattered; that would not matter to giants in anyway.
 But as human beings, we have certain inherent limitations and weaknesses.
 We cannot be roundly perfect, and so we are bound to commit errors and or make mistakes.
 In the scholastic and intellectual sphere, even the most celeberated erudite scholars do fall into error, what the Arabs usually say,

 “Every invincible horse (‘dokin iska’) does have missed step(s)”.
 And like Imam Raagib al-Isfahaani once put it succinctly, “no writer would put down a certain piece of write-up except that if he reads it afterwards, he would surely feel , “I should have added this or deleted that, or that I should have presented this point before that”, “Allah had Decreed that no script would be perfect and impeccable except His Book-the Qur’an”.
 This to my mind is the exact thing that Mallam Adamu fell into, not for the first time of Course, in the second part of his write-up – Is the North a Lip?, published in his back page Friday column of the Daily Trust of 26th July, 2013.
 What appeared in that write up was, to say the least, not only a manifestation of that inherent human weakness, but a demonstration of the fact that, evasion of facts or their deliberate distortion for the purpose of mischief can be its integral (human weakness) components.
 It is therefore, upon this premise that I wish to take Mallam Adamu on some assertions he made, or issues he raised in the write up in reference.